-TOLATA is the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
-The Courts have the power to resolve property and land ownership disputes through this Act.
-A family law solicitor can help you make a property claim, or represent you if your partner makes a claim against you.
+TOLATA is the acronym for the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA), the Act under which the Courts have the power to resolve property and land ownership disputes.
+If you are living together when you are not married or in a civil partnership, this is the law that will be applied to your claims to the property (or a share of the property) in which you live, for example.
+A family law solicitor can help you make a claim or represent you if your partner makes a claim against you.
 You can settle claims outside of Court.

 Adoption is the legal process through which parental responsibility for a child is transferred to an adoptive parent.
 The adoptive parents take on all parental rights and responsibilities for the child, such as where they live, the schools they attend and medical matters.
 When a child is adopted, the biological parents give up their parental responsibility for the child.